Start-VBRCDPReplicaFailback

 ResourcePool

 Specifies a resource pool.
-The cmdlet will perform failback of CDP replica to an original VM that is located on this resource pool.
+The cmdlet will perform failback of the CDP replica to a VM that will be recovered to this resource pool.

 If you do not specify this parameter, the cmdlet will use the resource pool that is set as a default for the target host.